khongcodes/khongcodes/README.md

 ### Hey! 👋
 I'm Kevin, a full stack software engineer.
-Building a house made of React and SASS 🏠
+Building a house made of React and SASS 🏠 Currently training in Java Spring development as an engineer at HCL America.

 My pronouns are he/him or they/them.